-LA Opera’s simulcast is one of our newest and most expansive programs, sharing the first opera of the season with thousands of Angelenos — in two diverse geographic locations and all at the same time.
+LA Opera’s Simulcast is one of our newest and most expansive programs, sharing the first opera of the season with thousands of Angelenos — in three diverse geographic locations and all at the same time.

 Through the generous commitment of Los Angeles County and the Board of Supervisors, LA Opera will continue its simulcasts on Sept.
-22, 2018 with Verdi’s Don Carlo, live at the Dorothy Chandler Pavilion, and with a live broadcast at El Cariso Community Regional Park in Sylmar and at the Santa Monica Pier.
+22, 2018 with Verdi’s Don Carlo, live at the Dorothy Chandler Pavilion, and live broadcasts at El Cariso Community Regional Park in Sylmar and at the Santa Monica Pier.

 We love opera and we love seeing audiences experience the transformative power of opera.

 Our dedication to sharing this art form with the entire Los Angeles community brings more than 30 programs into hundreds of neighborhoods across the region and also invites community members to experience opera at the Dorothy Chandler Pavilion.